jeffmanzione/zinnia/README.md

 * [file-utils](https://github.com/jeffreymanzione/file-utils) - Basic C file wrapper for reading files.
 * [c-data-structures](https://github.com/jeffreymanzione/c-data-structures) - Some useful data structures.

-## Downloading and building this project
+## Downloading this project

+Download the latest binary releases on GitHub.

+## Building this project from source

 | :exclamation: You will need to install Bazel to build the binaries.
 Follow the [Bazel installation instructions](https://bazel.build/install).
 I promise it is very easy to install! |
 |-|